 4. Hikes to the Most Beautiful Villages in the Luberon Mountains

-5. Paths through Rolling Hills to Picturesque Alsatian Villages
+5. Paths Through Rolling Hills to Picturesque Alsatian Villages

 6. The Nietzsche Path from Eze Village to Eze Beach

-One of the most picturesque trails in France, the Nietzsche Path on the French Riviera offers a challenging hillside hike with splendid seaside panoramas.
+The Nietzsche Path on the French Riviera offers a challenging hillside hike with splendid seaside panoramas.
 This steep path follows in the footsteps of the famous German philosopher.
-Its starting point is the lovely medieval village of Eze, known as the "nid d'aigle" (eagle's nest) because it is perched 400 meters above the sea.
+Its starting point is the perched medieval village of Eze, known as the "nid d'aigle" (eagle's nest) because it is perched 400 meters above the sea.
 Shaded by oaks and olive trees, the trail overlooks the Mediterranean coastline and the Saint-Jean Cap Ferrat peninsula in the distance.
-On a clear day, it's even possible to see all the way to the coastline of Italy and the island of Corsica.
+On a clear day, the stunning coastal views extend all the way to Italy and the island of Corsica.